neel2299/keras-apache-mxnet/docs/templates/backend.md

 ## Using the abstract Keras backend to write new code

-If you want the Keras modules you write to be compatible with both Theano (`th`) and TensorFlow (`tf`), you have to write them via the abstract Keras backend API.
+If you want the Keras modules you write, to be compatible with both Theano (`th`) and TensorFlow (`tf`), you have to write them via the abstract Keras backend API.
 Here's an intro.

 You can import the backend module via:
 ```python